maxigeist/web-workers/README.md

 ## Running the Example without Web Worker

-1. Navigate to the `without web worker` folder.
+1. Navigate to the `without–web-workers` folder.
 2. Open the index.html file in your browser.
 3. Try out the example.